localization-3g/lpms-db-backup-system/README.md

 1. Server local HDD
 (1a) D:\LPMS_backup\backup
 This data is overwritten daily.

 (1b) D:\LPMS_backup\backup\archived
 This data is added daily.
 It is not overwritten.
 It is requred to delete it manually by serer manager.

 2. Github
-(1a) data are pushed to Github if updated
+Same data as (1a) are pushed to Github if updated
 https://github.com/localization-3g/lpms-db/tree/master/backup

 ### Operation